 As the table shows, by swapping NCP's pricey season tickets for a private parking space it's possible to cut parking costs by more than half, with just a cursory search of car parking sites.

-In Birmingham, we managed to slice a huge £95 off the £135 cost.
-In London, the saving was even bigger, at £230 - enough to cover many people's yearly tax disc.
+In Manchester, we managed to slice £65 off the £140 cost.
+In London, the biggest saving we found was even bigger, at £160.

 Successfully rented out your parking space?